tsnellgrove/dark_castle3/doc/to_do.md

 			- TBD: eliminate case
 		- TBD: post-migrate prep case
 			- TBD: review notes below and organize by priority
+			- TBD: need to fix 'again' to work properly with self-queuing cmds like "climb"
 			- TBD: weapon updates
 				- TBD: add 'wield' for weapon class; take() => wield() if obj.is_weapon()
 				- TBD: add 'sheathe' for weapon class; stow() => sheathe if obj.is_weapon()